 We switched from being purely grassroots, home-grown, diverse, feminist organisations with flat hierarchies and transparent decision-making processes to a slick, centrally directed, professionally run campaign with strict messaging and zero tolerance for deviation from the messaging book.
 I do not think we would have won the referendum without a unified campaign, but I also recognise the damage done to marginalised groups by the disengagement from the collaborative efforts that had informed the movement up until this point.

 The first to go was trans inclusive language.
 The situation of trans men was pushed to the side.
 The term ‘pregnant person’ disappeared from our campaign materials, everything became ‘women and girls’.
-Happily the Health Minister announced yesterday that trans inclusive language will be used in the forth-coming legislation, so at least those voices were heard.
+Happily the Health Minister announced yesterday that trans inclusive language will be used in the forth-coming legislation, so at least those voices were heard. [*Voice from the future: Reader, they were not heard.]

 I’m glad Suzy and Evie have given largely positive reports about their experiences of the referendum campaign.
-From where I stood, it seemed that women with disabilities, migrant and ethnic-minority women and trans men were largely excluded from spokesperson roles and high-profile events, particularly in rural areas like my own.
+From where I stood, it seemed that disabled women, migrant and ethnic-minority women, and trans men were largely excluded from spokesperson roles and high-profile events, particularly in rural areas like my own.
 The faces of the campaign were Irish and white.
 They were concerned, polite, professional.
 Each discussion panel that we held had to have a doctor, a lawyer, and someone whose pregnancy was affected by fatal fetal anomaly.
 The women of Termination for Medical Reasons could probably have won this referendum on their own, and our debt to them won’t easily be repaid.
 The professionals were incredibly good advocates and activists, but they were not representative of those women named in the Alphabet of Oppression.

 For the most part, we didn’t hear from the messier edges of the campaign, from the places where multiple oppressions occur to squeeze people of their rights.
 There was no place in this exceptionally respectable campaign for the sex worker, the woman with a psychosocial disability, women of colour, migrant women, Traveller women, trans men.
 They were sacrificed for the greater good.
 Some groups rebelled, and we held breakaway events that we did not tell HQ about, but for most, there was a silent agreement that we would hold our tongues until the campaign was done.